-HMAC-SHA-1 is the pseudorandom function corresponding to the HMAC message authentication code [7] based on the SHA-1 hash function [12].
+HMAC-SHA-1 is the pseudorandom function corresponding to the HMAC message authentication code [7] based on the SHA-1 hash function [18].
 The pseudorandom function is the same function by which the message authentication code is computed, with a full-length output.
+(The first argument to the pseudorandom function PRF serves as HMAC's "key," and the second serves as HMAC's "text."
+In the case of PBKDF2, the "key" is thus the password and the "text" is the salt.)
 HMAC-SHA-1 has a variable key length and a 20-octet (160-bit) output value.